 These dates will help you plan your celebrations and make sure you never miss the chance to enjoy a glass of Albariño wine.

-1. Albariño grapes are known for their thick skins, which protect them from the humid, coastal climate of Galicia.
+• Albariño has thick grape skins, which help protect it from the damp, coastal climate of Galicia in northwest Spain.

-7. The United States is the largest export market for Albariño wines from Rías Baixas.
+• The United States is the top export market for Albariño wines from Rías Baixas, reflecting growing international interest.

-9. Most Albariño wines are made in a dry style, although some producers experiment with off-dry or even sparkling versions.
+• Albariño is typically made in a dry style, but some winemakers experiment with off-dry, sparkling, or barrel-aged versions.

 How to Celebrate International Albariño Day